California waiter fired for asking diners for proof of residency

 - The incident happened at Saint Marc pub-café in Huntington Beach, CA

-- The restaurant plans to make a donation to the patron's charity of choice
+- The restaurant plans to make a donation to a charity chosen by the patron

 (CNN)A California waiter has been fired after asking patrons at a Huntington Beach restaurant for proof of residency when they ordered a drink.